 If there’s time, taking a deep dive into a single important topic toward the end of the meeting can be a way to engage the collective intelligence of your company, as well as teach everybody new ways to think about problems and how to solve them.

-At this point many all hands meetings end, but it’s always good to end on a high note, and one that improves the culture of the organization.
+At this point, many all-hands meetings end, but it’s always good to end on a high note and one that improves the culture of the organization.

 The Deep Dive may be that, but going deep on a topic can also be a rather heavy subject to end on.
 That’s why this sample agenda has an open ended question section, as well as an appreciation award for teams or individuals.
 One or both can be positive moments to end on.

 After all, the all-hands meeting is a team meeting.
 What better way to wrap up the meeting than by involving the entire team in a Q&A session or by having peers congratulate each other?

 More tips for leaders to run effective meetings

 This all-hands meeting agenda template will help you run a more effective staff meeting, but it’s just a template.
 Here are some other articles on leadership, communication, and how to run meetings that you may find useful:

 - How leaders run effective meetings: Meeting secrets from 5 top execs

 - How to give a presentation during a meeting